digital-asset/ghc-lib/README.md

 While `ghc-lib` provides the full GHC API, it doesn't contain a runtime system, nor does it create a package database.
 That means you can't run code produced by `ghc-lib` (no runtime), and compiling off-the-shelf code is very hard (no package database containing the `base` library).
 What you can do:

-* Parse Haskell code, as a potential replacement for [`haskell-src-exts`](https://hackage.haskell.org/package/haskell-src-exts).
+* Parse Haskell code, making `ghc-lib` a potential replacement for [`haskell-src-exts`](https://hackage.haskell.org/package/haskell-src-exts).
 See the demo [`mini-hlint`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-hlint/src/Main.hs) in this repo;
-* Compile Haskell code as far as Core, which includes renaming and type checking.
+* Compile Haskell code as far as Haskell's [Core language](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/CoreSynType), which includes renaming and type checking.
 See the demo [`mini-compile`](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/src/Main.hs) in this repo, and the carefully tailored [file it compiles](https://github.com/digital-asset/ghc-lib/blob/master/examples/mini-compile/test/MiniCompileTest.hs).

 # Using `ghc-lib`